piscisvolans/piscisvolans.github.io/_posts/2014-08-31-the-antique-fan-collectors-association.md

 Almost anything is really interesting to someone, so I looked for people who like fans&mdash;maybe they could tell me why I should care.
 I found the [Antique Fan Collectors Association](http://www.fancollectors.org/), which has "over 500 members with a wide variety of backgrounds."
 The AFCA has an active [forum](http://www.afcaforum.com/) (where members discuss antique fan restoration techniques, the [100th anniversary of the bowl heater](http://www.afcaforum.com/forum1/34237.html), and [other things](http://www.afcaforum.com/view_post.php?post_id=277514)) and, of course, an annual convention called the Fan Fair.

 Old stuff is appealing, and old mechanical or electronic stuff is even better.
 Personally, I'm fond of [old scientific equipment](http://eecue.com/b/743/The-Black-Hole---Los-Alamos-Laboratory-Salvage-Yard.html), especially from about the 1960s through the 1980s.
-It makes me feel like I'm part of some scientific adventure, maybe watching telemetry readouts in mission control during the Apollo program.
+It makes me feel like I'm part of a science adventure, maybe watching telemetry readouts in mission control during the Apollo program.
 But why *fans*?
 The AFCA says

 >Antique fans ... are excellent examples of the industrial, technological and stylistic advancement of modern culture.